The Ones You Didn’t Burn had its international première at FrightFest 2022

 “I believe that men are generally still a little afraid of the dark, though the witches are all hung.”

 These words, expressly cited from Henry David Thoreau, appear as text at the beginning of writer/director Elise Finnerty’s feature debut The Ones You Didn’t Burn, although the end of the quote, “…and Christianity and candles have been introduced,” is omitted.
-What Thoreau is expressing here is the masculine propensity to resort to violence when confronted with the unknown, or else to fill in the shadows with myth and illuminating, sometimes destructive flame.
+What Thoreau is expressing here is the masculine propensity to resort to fear and violence when confronted with the unknown, or else to fill in the shadows with myth and illuminating, sometimes destructive flame.
 The film is set on the coast near Montauk in upstate New York, in the present day long after the witch trials – but it is nonetheless haunted by patriarchal crimes against women, and their long, long legacy.

 It is legacy which has drawn siblings Nathan (Nathan Wallace) and Mirra (Jenna Rose Sander) back to the old farm.
 With their estranged father recently dead from a suicidal drowning at the nearby beach, they have come to settle his affairs and to decide what to do with his property.
 Mirra befriends the hippie-dippy sisters Alice (Finnerty) and Scarlett (Estelle Girard Parks) who had been helping her dad out on the farm, and after taking an LSD trip with them, begins to see the appeal of giving up her office job in the City and running the place with these other two women, as the sisters’ ancestors had done centuries earlier.
 Meanwhile unemployed recovering addict Nathan reunites, at first reluctantly, with his old friend and fellow hellraiser Greg (Samuel Dunning), and quickly falls off the wagon, binging once more on alcohol and harder stuff, and getting increasingly paranoid about his father’s horrific end.